OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/setup_stack.rst

 **Post-setup actions**

- - Set values of unconnected inputs and indepvarcomps
+ - Set values of inputs and indepvarcomps
  - Change settings on solvers
  - Change options on systems
  - Add recorders